CinchBlue/Flexiglass/README.md

 #Flexiglass
-Flexiglass is a generic event system with a very light footprint.
+Flexiglass is a generic event system framework with a very light footprint.
 With just the C++ Standard Library, this little event system can help you with probably nothing, as you can probably just roll one more expansive and better-performing than this one.

 Flexiglass is just an educational experiment.
 The library currently is suited towards Windows, and uses only MinGW-w64 to compile.
 Be sure to use C++11.